Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 texture data resources, metadata such as metrics used for LoD selection, its spatial extent and a list of features that the node contains.</p>

-<p>Depending on the geometry and lodTypes used, a Node document can be tuned towards being
+<p>Depending on the geometry and <code>lodModel</code> used, a Node document can be tuned towards being
 light-weight or more heavy-weight.
 It is the means clients have to further decide which data to retrieve.
 The features list already provides sufficient data for simple visualization by rendering the centroids as point features or